Orange wine – what is it and which ones are the best?

 Best premium orange wine

-With strong notes of tangerine, spices and citrus fruit along with subtle hints of whiteflower, candied fruits and white pepper, this Gerard Bertrand Organic Orange Gold Wine is a premium drink that is best suited for the summer.
-It pairs well with salads, spicy dishes and strong cheeses making it a good choice to serve with a variety of dishes.
-With the stunning orange colour and delicate taste, this wine can be a great addition to add a little more mirth to your sunny days.
+With strong notes of tangerine, spices and citrus fruit along with subtle hints of white flowers, candied fruits and white pepper, this Gerard Bertrand Organic Orange Gold Wine is a premium drink that pairs well with spicy foods.
+Its robust flavour profile stands up to strong cheeses and makes it a good choice to serve with a variety of dishes.
+Gérard Bertrand was awarded Master Winemaker, and this particular wine is produced using an ancestral method of fermenting whole clusters of white grapes.
+Macerating the skins and stalks produces the wine's unique gold colour and captures the flavours of the terroir.

 Pros